-Academic Achievements: Our commitment to academic excellence remained a top priority during 2022.
+Academic Achievements: Our commitment to academic excellence remained a top priority during 2023.
 Our primarily focus was to embed literacy and numeracy skills for the students across the key learning areas.
 We have maintained consistent performance in both literacy and numeracy.
-The average grades achieved by our students in 2022 were significantly higher compared to previous years.
+The average grades achieved by our students in 2023 were significantly higher compared to previous years.
 This is a testament to the dedication and hard work of our teachers, students, and support staff.

-Curriculum Enhancement: To ensure a quality curriculum, we continued to enhance our curriculum throughout 2022.
+Curriculum Enhancement: To ensure a quality curriculum, we continued to enhance our curriculum throughout 2023.
 The Literacy and Numeracy Action Plan (LNAP) initiative from 2017-2022 supported our school to implement evidence-based literacy and numeracy teaching practices essential in meeting the learning needs of students in K-6.
 In line with the new English and Mathematics syllabus, K-2 teaching programs were being written with systematic explicit instruction to promote student engagement and check for understanding.
 Explicit Direct Instruction Programs were implemented in both English (K-2 InitiaLit and 3-6 Spelling Mastery) and Mathematics (Grades 3-6 Maths Mastery).
 Additionally, IPADS (K-2) and laptops (3-12) technology integration to promote critical thinking, problem-solving, and creativity among our students.
-Non ATAR pathway for HSC students was introduced with additional 6 subjects to be delivered in which one of them leads to a certificate 3 in VET.
+The first cohort of the Education and Training pathway for HSC students graduated and 10 students joined this year as year 11 students..

 Student Development: The Learning Support Department have taken significant steps to support the holistic development of our students through targeted tiered intervention Direct Instruction programs including MultiLit, MiniLit, MacLit in the Primary School.
-Similarly, the High School has started the learning support department and utilised IXL to support students working at levels below their grades.
+Similarly, the High School learning support department continued to thrive and utilised IXL to support students working at levels below their grades.
 We have introduced a range of extracurricular activities, including specialty sport and Music lessons, and school interest-based clubs to provide our students with opportunities to develop their talents and interests outside the classroom.

 Professional Development: Our commitment to excellence is reflected in the continuous professional development of our teaching staff.
-In 2022, we organised numerous workshops, seminars, and training programs to equip our educators with the latest teaching strategies, methodologies, and technologies.
+In 2023, we organised numerous workshops, seminars, and training programs to equip our educators with the latest teaching strategies, methodologies, and technologies.
 Our focus was on enhancing instructional leadership capacity to transform teaching and learning practices.
 The professional development included coaching new instructional leaders complemented by three other critical areas: diagnostic assessment, differentiated teaching, and tiered intervention.
 These initiatives have empowered our teachers to provide high-quality instruction and meet the individual needs of our diverse student population effectively.

 Parental Engagement: We recognise the crucial role parents and guardians play in a child's education.
-Throughout 2022, we focused on strengthening our partnership with parents, encouraging their active involvement in school activities.
+Throughout 2023, we focused on strengthening our partnership with parents, encouraging their active involvement in school activities.
 We organised regular parent-teacher meetings and information sessions to enhance communication and collaboration between the school and families.
 The positive impact of this partnership was evident in improved student engagement and academic outcomes.

-Infrastructure Development: Our commitment to providing a conducive learning environment led us to undertake various infrastructure development projects in 2022.
-We renovated the school hall, upgraded facilities, and invested in technology resources to equip modern, interactive learning spaces.
+Infrastructure Development: Our commitment to providing a conducive learning environment led us to undertake various infrastructure development projects in 2023.
+We upgraded facilities, and invested in technology resources to equip modern, interactive learning spaces.
 These improvements have positively impacted the overall student experience and have provided them with the tools necessary to thrive in the digital age.